snoomrpower/LoLUpdater/README.md

 Commands:

-cd "Path of extractions" (where the files are)
+cd "Path of extraction" (where the files are)

 powershell -NoProfile -ExecutionPolicy bypass -File LoLUpdater.ps1

 After the restart you should rerun the script again to patch the game.

-Details:

-It only creates the log in C:\Windows\Temp if you run it as admin
+It creates a log in C:\Windows Temp

-Devs can search for "Todo:" in the script